ilyacantor/AODv3/replit.md

 **Example:**
 - `Notion (Legacy)` + `Notion-prod` → Both roll up under `notion.so`
 - `aliases: ["Notion (Legacy)", "Notion-prod"]`

+**Canonical Flag Tracking:**
+Only assets with `is_domain_canonical=True` are counted in shadow/zombie stats:
+- Domain-keyed assets (from steps 1-4) → canonical, counted
+- Name-derived fallbacks (step 5) → NOT canonical, excluded from counts

 This eliminates KEY_NORMALIZATION_MISMATCH errors in Farm reconciliation by ensuring AOD and Farm use the same canonical domain keys.